Tashkent

 Of course, it’s wonderful for Chicago to acquire new corporate headquarters, as long as only a modest bribe had to be paid.
 Headquarters bring in tax receipts and prestige.
 There are also environmental factors to consider.
 McDonald’s’ old headquarters in Oak Brook is very difficult to get to by public transit.
 Harpo Studios is two blocks from an El station.
 It would be hard to argue that the move is a bad thing in any way.
 But it does make sense to be correct about its spatial significance.

-Posted in Urban | Leave a comment
+Posted in Urban | Tagged | Leave a comment

 Apartment buildings on arterials in Chicago

-There has been a large amount of infill residential construction in Chicago in recent years despite the city’s static or declining population.23 Most of this building has occurred in prosperous neighborhoods on the North Side or close to downtown.
+There has been a large amount of infill residential construction in Chicago in recent years despite the city’s static or declining population.32 Most of this building has occurred in prosperous neighborhoods on the North Side or close to downtown.
 “Urbanist” observers have argued that the new construction will support Chicago’s transformation into a more pedestrian-friendly and less automobile-dependent place.
 In this brief essay, I argue that, because much of the building has been occurring in relatively pedestrian-unfriendly areas, this hope may be misplaced.
 My argument is somewhat complex, in that it involves a consideration of Chicago’s zoning pattern, a look at the history of Chicago’s neighborhood commerce, and some thoughts on the meaning of “walkability.”
 Let me explain.

-Many writers24 have pointed out that zoning laws are one of the reasons that American cities aren’t denser.
+Many writers33 have pointed out that zoning laws are one of the reasons that American cities aren’t denser.
 That is, for example, the reason that Chicago’s multi-unit dwellings are found mostly along the Lakefront

 chicago_more_than_50_percent_10_or_more_units_2